November 12, 2022

 Yes, it is possible, and you can.
 But, before making plans and decisions, it is better to update the travel company so they can manage accordingly.
 It can also happen without any planning or due to some medical emergency.
 You don’t need to feel awkward or uncomfortable before informing us.

-The Everest Base Camp trek starts from the minimum size of 1 to a maximum of 20 trekkers.
+The Everest Base Camp trek starts from a minimum size of 1 to a maximum of 20 trekkers.
 It will be more relaxed and comfortable if the group size is smaller.
 You get to know your group members personally, and it will be a great bonding.
 It feels like you are traveling with your old homies out there.

 Similar Packages you may like: